-It's important protection

-The Federal Long Term Care Insurance Program (FLTCIP) can help you pay for the potentially high cost of long term care services, which are not covered by FEHB plans.
+It's important protectionThe Federal Long Term Care Insurance Program (FLTCIP) can help you pay for the potentially high cost of long term care services, which are not covered by FEHB plans.
 Long term care is help you receive to perform activities of daily living - such as bathing or dressing yourself - or supervision you receive because of a severe cognitive impairment.
 To qualify for coverage under the FLTCIP, you must apply and pass a medical screening (called underwriting).
-To request an Information Kit and application.
-Call 1-800-LTC-FEDS (1-800-582-3337) (TTY 1-800-843-3557) or visit www.ltcfeds.com.
+Certain medical conditions, or combinations of conditions, will prevent some people from being approved for coverage.
+You must apply to know if you will be approved for enrollment.
+To request an Information Kit and application, call 1-800-LTC-FEDS (1-800-582-3337) (TTY 1-800-843-3557) or visit www.ltcfeds.com.